-In this application, we apply the cover filtration to a recommendation system data set and employ the stable paths analysis to compute sequences of movies that ease viewers from one title to another title.
-Our viewpoint on recommendation systems is similar to work of graph-based recommendation systems.
-This is an active area of research and we believe our new perspective of interpreting such systems as covers and filtrations will yield useful tools for advancing the field.
-The general approach of graph-based recommendation systems is to model the data as a bipartite graph, with one set of nodes representing the recommendation items and the other set representing the recommendees.
-We can interpret a bipartite graph as a cover, either with elements being the recommendees covering the items, or elements being the items covering the recommendees.
+Other potential applications include sensor networks and finding driving directions.
+Sensor coverage areas are often not uniform balls, and the Steinhaus filtration is aptly suited for developing a filtration.
+In the context of communication networks, stable paths could be interpreted as reliable routes.
+One could seek driving directions that take not only short, but also ``easy'' routes.

-For an example that we will see more of shortly, suppose you have only ever seen the movie \emph{Mulan} and your partner wants to show you \emph{Moulin Rouge}.
-It would be jarring to just watch the latter movie, so your partner might gently build up to \emph{Moulin Rouge} by showing you movies similar to both \emph{Mulan} and \emph{Moulin Rouge}.
-We compute stable paths that identify such a feasible gentle sequence.
+We apply the Steinhaus filtration to a recommendation system dataset and employ the stable paths analysis to compute sequences of movies that ease viewers from one title to another title.
+Suppose you have only ever seen the movie \emph{Mulan} and your partner wants to show you \emph{Moulin Rouge}.
+It would be jarring to watch that movie, so your partner might gently build up to it by showing movies similar to both \emph{Mulan} and \emph{Moulin Rouge}.
+We compute stable paths that identify such a gentle sequence.